stevenwang2060/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM, known as Document Object Model, is an object representaion of the HTML elements of a webpage.

 2. What is an event?

+An event is anything that can be manipulated in the DOM such as click, load, and mouseover.

 3. What is an event listener?

+An event listener looks over the DOM for the event, and then triggers a callback as a response when it happens.

 4. Why would we convert a NodeList into an Array?

+We convert a NodeList into an Array because it allows us to use array methods on the information.

 5. What is a component?

+A component is a function that sets up DOM elements and information.

 ### Git Set up